qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 sum = 0 (1..100).each { |i| sum += i } puts sum =⇒5050

+This code serves as the deﬁnition of conventional for-loop syntax, which is fur- ther syntactic sugar:

 ```
 sum = 0
 for i in (1..100) do